bombchus/z64-music-wiki/docs/basic/categories.md

 === ":material-code-braces: &nbsp;metadata.toml"
     ``` toml
-    # The following file is a metadata file for custom music in The Legend of Zelda: Ocarina of Time
+    # The following file is a metadata file for custom music in The Legend of Zelda:
-    # and The Legend of Zelda: Majora's Mask
+    # Ocarina of Time and Majora's Mask
     #
-    # This is a YAML file, YAML uses indentation instead of brackets; this makes it easier to read
-    # however YAML itself is not as easy to parse as something like JSON or TOML.
-For the purpose
-    # of the custom music communities for Zelda64 randomizers this file should be kept as simple
-    # and easy to understand as possible.
-    #
     # Allowed Game Values: "oot", "mm", "ootmm"
-    #     This key determines which game to pull adpcm data and audiobank information from.
+    #     This key determines which game to pull adpcm data and audiobank information
-    #     A value of "oot" determines the base game to be OOT, a value of "mm" determines
+    #     from.
+A value of "oot" determines the base game to be OOT, a value of "mm"
-    #     the base game to be MM, and a value of "ootmm" determines the game is interchangeable
+    #     determines the base game to be MM, and a value of "ootmm" determines the game
-    #     idk how this would work... interchangeability is something to discuss
+    #     is interchangeable idk how this would work...
     #
     # Allowed Song Type Values: "bgm", "fanfare"
-    #     The song type key determines whether or not the song is classfied as a bgm or fanfare.
+    #     The song type key determines whether or not the song is classfied as a bgm
-    #     Do not miscategorize bgms as fanfares it will cause issues in both OOT and MM!!!
+    #     or fanfare.
+Do not miscategorize bgms as fanfares it will cause issues in
+    #     both OOT and MM!!!
     #
     # Allowed Audiobank Values: "0x##", "custom"
-    #     The audiobank key determines which audiobank the game you set in the game key will use,
+    #     The audiobank key determines which audiobank the game you set in the game
-    #     however if you are using a custom audiobank then you should change the value to "custom"
+    #     key will use, however if you are using a custom audiobank then you should
-    #     as this indicates the bank needs to be inserted.
+    #     change the value to "custom" as this indicates the bank needs to be inserted.
     #
     game = "oot"